 Still, the process can be daunting.
 People might eat hundreds of different foods in a given week, so identifying the source can be challenging.
 Outbreaks are closely monitored and analyzed, and data from federal regulators can become central to subsequent litigation.

-Federal regulators have researched the culprits of domestically-acquired food illnesses and deaths between 1998 and 2008 and discovered:
+Federal regulators have researched the culprits of domestically-acquired food illnesses and deaths and discovered:

 · Produce (leafy greens, vegetables, fruits, etc.) was the No. 1 source of food-related illness (46 percent) and the No. 2 source of food-related deaths (23 percent).

 · Meat and poultry were the No. 1 source of food-related death (29 percent) and the No. 2 source of food-related illness (22 percent).